 The implications of the report are relevant to document management systems because the real estate industry is interconnected by a unique web of causes and effects.

-Although we will detail how real estate document management systemss can solve the problems mentioned in this report, we will first outline the issues with a danger index of 80 or higher:
+Although we will detail how real estate document management systems can solve the problems mentioned in this report, we will first outline the issues with a danger index of 80 or higher:

 Agent Over-saturation: Danger Index = 100

-This will mostly impact agents, as there will be a greater number of them than ever before in 2017, even when adjusted for population growth.
+This will mostly impact agents, as there will be a greater number of them than ever before, even when adjusted for population growth.
 To remain competitive, agents of all stripes and backgrounds will have to convince others their services are unique, tailored to them, and different from the rest of their competitors.

 You’d think that a proportionately large percentage of these agents would raise the industry’s credibility, but the barriers to entry are lowering, making the race for competitiveness easy, but confusing.